The Library is open. See frequently asked questions.

-The Library has an unrivalled collection of original journals, logbooks, letters, paintings, prints, drawings and books covering the voyage of the First Fleet, the mutiny on the Bounty, Matthew Flinders' mapping of the Australian coastline and other important events from the early years of Terra Australis.
+The Library has an unrivalled collection of original journals, logbooks, letters, paintings, prints, drawings and books that document the history of Australia from 1788.

 The First Fleet

 On 13 May 1787 a fleet of 11 ships set sail from Portsmouth, England under the command of Captain Arthur Phillip.
 This historic convoy, which later became known as the First Fleet, carried over 1500 men, women and children to the other side of the globe.
 Almost half of those on board were convicts sentenced to transportation; the rest were officers, crew and marines and their families.